Access logs for Amazon VPC Lattice - Amazon VPC Lattice

 Enable access logs using the console

-You can enable access logs for a service network or for a service during creation.
-You can also enable access logs after you create a service network or service, as described in the following procedure.
+You can enable access logs for a service network, a service, or a resource configuration during creation.
+You can also enable access logs after you create a service network, service, or resource configuration as described in the following procedure.

 To create a basic service using the console